 It’s hard to get people to put time and effort into evaluating advertising impact.
 It’s much less fun than creating the advert.
 No cast choices, script conversations and fun locations shoots.

 Evaluation means hard, detailed analytical work.
-You need to dig through numbers, and work out what real customers did after seeing your advert.
+You need to look at the numbers.
+Work out what real customers did after seeing your advert.

 But “not fun” as this is, you have to do it.
 You have no choice.
-You need to know if your advertising impacted sales and profits and delivered your business goals.
+You need to know if your advertising impacted sales and profits.
+If it helped you hit your business goals.

 There’s a few different ways to work this out.